makersmakingchange/Open-Playback-Recorder/README.md

  # Open Playback Recorder

-The Open Playback Recorder is an open-source device that can record three lists of voice messages that its user can playback via the trigger of an accessible button connected through a 3.5 mm mono jack.
-It aims to assist users with communication difficulties by giving them alternative methods to engage in conversation.
-This device has functionality similar to AbleNet’s Big Mack or Step by Step.
+The Open Playback Recorder is for making it easier to document Open-Source Assistive Technology devices.
+It is intended for use by makers.
 The device is comprised of off-the-shelf electronics and 3D printed parts.
 The overall cost of materials is about $80 (plus $8 for component shipping).

 <img src="Photos/Open-Playback-Recorder.jpg" width="500" alt="Picture of Open Playback Recorder.">